JasonYao/Parallel-Computing-Lab-2-Generating-Prime-Numbers/CONCLUSION.md

 ## The "Why" for the speedup graphs
 As we can see per the trendline in the speedup graphs, there is an exponential decrease in speedup as the number of threads increases.
-This could be attributed to the fact that as the number of threads increase, the amount of work per thread is decreased.
-Combine this fact with the performance cost of `fork()`ing and `join()`ing threads, and we can see that overhead increases as the number of threads increase.
+This could be attributed to the fact that as the number of threads increase, the performance cost of `fork()`ing and `join()`ing threads increases as well, thus making the overhead increase as the number of threads increases.

 Another thing to note from the speedup graphs is that as the value of `N` increases, generally speaking there is a noticeable decrease in the speedup.
 This could be attributed to the fact that